nkirtipal/BenchToModel/Machine_Learning/README.md

 ## 👋 About This Section

-This folder covers my work through core machine learning — the concepts, algorithms, and workflows that everything else builds on.

-The focus is on understanding *why* methods work before reaching for them, and on writing code that's reproducible rather than just functional.
+This is where the ML and DL foundations from the other sections get applied to real biological questions.

+The focus here is on learning notes and small experiments — understanding how biological data differs from typical ML datasets, and what that changes about preprocessing, model choice, and interpretation.
+Fully developed projects live in their own repositories (linked below).

-## 📚 Topics Covered
+## 🧬 Topics Covered

-- **Foundations** — what ML is, and how it differs from AI and deep learning
-- **Data Collection & EDA** — gathering data and exploring it before modeling
-- **Data Cleaning** — handling missing values, outliers, and inconsistencies
-- **Feature Engineering** — turning raw data into useful signal
-- **Supervised Learning** — regression, classification, and their trade-offs
+- **Biological data types** — sequences, expression matrices, images, and their quirks
-- **Unsupervised Learning** — clustering and dimensionality reduction
+- **Genomics & Transcriptomics** — working with sequencing and expression data
-- **Model Evaluation** — metrics, cross-validation, and avoiding overfitting
+- **Bioimage Analysis** — cells, tissues, and phenotype classification
-- **Hyperparameter Tuning** — grid search, random search, and beyond
+- **Microbiome Analysis** — compositional data and its challenges
+- **Explainable AI in Biology** — why interpretability matters more when the output informs a hypothesis
+- **Reproducibility** — pipelines, environments, and version control for biological analyses

+## ⚠️ What Makes Biological Data Different

+Notes on the recurring gotchas: high dimensionality with few samples, batch effects, class imbalance, compositional constraints, and the fact that a good AUC doesn't automatically mean a biologically meaningful model.

 ## 🛠️ Tools & Libraries

-`Python` · `NumPy` · `pandas` · `scikit-learn` · `Matplotlib` · `Seaborn` · `Jupyter`
+`Python` · `R` · `Biopython` · `scanpy` · `scikit-learn` · `PyTorch` · `Bioconductor`

-## 📝 Notes

-Notebooks and notes are added as I work through each topic.
-This section is actively growing — some topics are more developed than others.
+## 🔗 Related Projects

+Standalone repositories where these methods are applied in full:

+- [Bioimage_ML_Classification](https://github.com/nkirtipal/Bioimage_ML_Classification) — CNN-based bioimage classification with Explainable AI
+- [MultiModal_RNAseq_Workflow](https://github.com/nkirtipal/MultiModal_RNAseq_Workflow) — bulk and single-cell RNA-seq integration
+- [NikSeqRecur](https://github.com/nkirtipal/NikSeqRecur) — DNA sequence analysis for repeat detection
+- [NikOmicsDogma](https://github.com/nkirtipal/NikOmicsDogma) — multiomics relationships and systems biology visualization

 ## 🔗 Related Sections

+- 📁 [Machine_Learning](../Machine_Learning/) — foundations and classical algorithms
 - 📁 [Deep_Learning](../Deep_Learning/) — neural networks and modern architectures
-- 📁 [Computational_Biology](../Computational_Biology/) — applying these methods to biological data